pineman/psis/README.md

 # Clipboard (server)
  * When starting, connect to another clipboard server given in the argv[].
  * Synchronize our local regions with the other remote servers.
  * Each local clipboard should have one thread that receives connections from local applications.
  * Each local clipboard should have one thread that receives connections from cooperative remote clipboards.
- * Each local clipboard should create one thread for every connected applications.
+ * Each local clipboard should create one thread for every connected application.
  * Regions will be protected by a lock.

 ### Protocol